More about: 24 Best Things To Do in Rome

 I personally love to see cities from "above"; an overview of their rooftops and gardens is for me a moment to breathe in the fresh air and think about how lucky you are to be there at that very moment enjoying your trip.

-Thereare many places in Rome with wonderful views, but I recommend the one you'll get from Rome's eighth hill: the Gianicolo, located above the Trastevere neighbourhood.
-In addition to the views, you'll enjoy a relaxed atmosphere away from the usual hustle and bustle of Rome, with street performances such as puppet theatres.
+There are many places in Rome with wonderful views, but I recommend the one you get if you book a tour of Trastevere.
+From the eighth hill of Rome: the Gianicolo, located in this neighbourhood, you will have incredible views.
+But in addition to the views, you will enjoy a relaxed atmosphere away from the usual hustle and bustle of Rome, with street performances such as puppet theatres.

 Local food is an attraction in every country, but more so in Italy than almost anywhere else in Europe.
 A trip to Rome just for the pizza, pasta and gelato is a trip well spent, so remember: eat.